VASANTHAKUMAR8/SDLC_DEMO_Team_16/1_Requirement/readme.md

 ## **Parking System**
 This system is purely a part of automation sector.
 In this mechanism we can operate a parking system without any human surveillance.
 By using some essential componets we can automate our parking area.

+**Motivation**
+The main motivation is to reduce the traffic jam that occurs in the urban areas which are caused by vehicles searching for parking.

 **Features**
 - To keep count of vehicles present in the area
 - It shows ENTER & EXIT status

+**Advantages**
+- Enhanced User Experience.
+- Optimized parking.
+- Reduced traffic.
+- Real-Time Data and Trend Insight.

 ## **Ultrasonic Detection System**
 Ultrasonic sensors work by sending out a sound wave at a frequency above the range of human hearing.
 It uses a single transducer to send a pulse and to receive the echo.
 The transducer of the sensor acts as a microphone to receive and send the ultrasonic sound.
 The sensor determines the distance to a target by measuring time lapses between the sending and receiving of the ultrasonic pulse.